clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 > NOTE: This step is done automatically if using vagrant.

+### Configuration for high numbers of pods per node

+In order to enable running greater than 110 pods per node, set the environment variable `HIGH_POD_COUNT` to any non-empty value.

+> NOTE: Use this configuration when utilizing the [metrics](../metrics) tooling in this repo.

 ### Enabling experimental firecracker support

 > EXPERIMENTAL: Optionally run [`setup_kata_firecracker.sh`](setup_kata_firecracker.sh) to be